 Bio

 Though I now reside in the state of Georgia, I’m a “Florida Cracker” through and through.
 I spent most of my childhood and teenage years living on the cattle ranches of my grandfather J.L.
 Judy, and my great-grandfather, L. R. Bronson.
-I thank the Lord for my “cracker” heritage.
+I’m very proud of my “cracker” heritage.
 Making the Florida cow whip, in particular, is my way of staying connected to my heritage.

 I was just a young guy when my grandfather bought me a 12 ft Florida cow whip.
 It was made by a plaiter named Richard Clark.
 It wasn’t long before I became interested in making whips myself.
-My grandfather had Richard to come over and show me some things.
+My grandfather had Richard to come over and show me..
 Richard taught me a 4 plait, told me a few things, and gave me a sheet of handwritten instructions; I took it from there and practiced like crazy.
-By 1991, at the ripe old age of 14, I was a bona fide plaiter of Florida cow whips!
+By 1991, at the ripe old age of 13, I was a bona fide plaiter of Florida cow whips!

 Everything changed when I bought a computer and took my whip business online.
 After a couple good online reviews of my whips, I had more orders than I could handle coming from all over the U.S.A and around the world.
-In 2001, I began making nylon bullwhips; snakewhips would follow shortly after that.
-In early 2009, I decided to develop my own line of nylon Australian stockwhips.
-Future projects will involve trying my hand at making whips from leather.
+In 2001, I began making nylon bullwhips; nylon snakewhips would follow shortly after that.
+In early 2009, I developed my own line of nylon Australian stockwhips.

 banner_cowwhips